 Since then, funding for the site has come from four sources: donations from readers; income from chairing or organising London-related events; occasional pieces of freelance writing and consultancy work; and my dwindling personal savings.

-Readers who donate a minimum of £5 a month or £50 a year are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources.
-The more donations I receive, the more slowly my savings disappear.
+Readers who donate a minimum of £5 a month (or £50 a year) become supporters of the website.
+They are added to the mailing list for my Thursday evening email, called On London Extra, which provides information and commentary on a range of London issues and links to an array of different sources, and are entitled to free entry to On London online events.
+Supporters provide the majority of the website’s income, so the more the merrier.

 Comments, Corrections and Complaints